voiio/Sam/README.md

-# Sam – Cuz your company is nothing without Sam
+# Sam – cuz your company is nothing without Sam

 Sam is a Slack bot that uses OpenAI's ChatGPT model to provide a work-colleague like experience, right in your Slack workspace.